About Summer School

 Faculty can use summer to enhance their teaching and knowledge and try out new courses and methods of content delivery.
 They can also mentor students in research-intensive projects and courses.

-Summer School programs enhance the University’s recruitment and retention efforts for a diverse, engaged student population.
+Summer School programs enhance the University’s recruitment and retention efforts for a diverse, engaged student population and its commitment to equity and inclusion.
+Summer School supports the University’s effort to provide an inclusive learning and working environment for students, staff and faculty.
 Click here to learn more.

 The vision for Summer School is to be students’ No. 1 choice on how to spend their summer time and its mission to encourage, motivate and support Academic Affairs units in offering summer courses that allow UNC-CH students to make progress toward their degrees and that attract summer visiting students.